Emergent Learner Agency in Implicit Human-AI Collaboration: How Supportive and Contrarian AI Personas Reshape Interaction: Method

-Statistical comparisons between conditions employed rigorous permutation testing with 1,000 iterations \citep{saqr2025tna}, separately comparing Supportive-AI versus Control, Contrarian-AI versus Control, and Contrarian-AI versus Supportive-AI.
-For each comparison, permutation tests assessed the statistical significance of differences in both edge weights (transition probabilities) and centrality measures (in-strength, out-strength, betweenness), yielding empirical $p$-values for every network feature.
-Effect sizes (E.S.) were computed as the observed difference divided by the standard deviation of the permuted differences, providing a standardized measure of the magnitude of each structural variation.
-Significant edges were identified at $\alpha = 0.05$, revealing which specific transitions differed meaningfully between conditions.
-To validate model stability and reproducibility, we conducted bootstrap validation (1,000 iterations, threshold $= 0.05$) on the overall TNA model to identify edges likely to replicate in future studies, and case-dropping bootstrap to estimate centrality stability coefficients.
-High stability coefficients ($> 0.7$) indicate robust centrality rankings insensitive to individual data points, confirming the reliability of identified key regulatory processes.
-This multi-layered validation approach ensures that reported differences reflect genuine structural variations in collaborative creative processes rather than sampling artifacts.
+Statistical comparisons between conditions employed permutation testing with 1,000 iterations \citep{Saqr2026}, separately comparing Supportive-AI versus Control, Contrarian-AI versus Control, and Contrarian-AI versus Supportive-AI.
+For each comparison, group-condition labels were permuted and transition probability matrices were recomputed.
+The permutation tests assessed only differences in edge weights.
+Empirical $p$-values were calculated for each transition by comparing the observed edge-weight difference with the corresponding permutation distribution.
+Effect sizes (E.S.) were computed as the observed edge-weight difference divided by the standard deviation of the permuted edge-weight differences.
+Significant edges were identified at $\alpha = 0.05$ and interpreted as condition differences in one-step transition probabilities.